 Boston ferns, snake plants, peace lilies, areca palms, jade plants, Gerber daisies, Chinese evergreens, pothos, aloe vera, and weeping figs produce the most oxygen for my home.

-There is a symbiotic relationship between people and plants, with oxygen-producing plants offering numerous benefits, from removing toxins and improving the quality of air by adding oxygen to so many more.
+There is a symbiotic relationship between people and plants, with oxygen-producing plants offering numerous benefits, from removing toxins and improving air quality by adding oxygen to so many more.

 But which plants produce the most oxygen?
 I’ve found that